Marie Boozer: Marriage to Arthur Count de Pourtalès

 Her 2nd husband Arthur Count de Pourtalès.
 Photo used without permission from Deborah C. Pollack, Bad Scarlett: The Extraordinary Life of the Notorious Southern Beauty Marie Boozer, page 138 (Peppertree Press, 2017).
 Photograph owned by Wilson-Battle-Connell-Park papers.

 It is unclear when Marie met a French diplomat of Swiss origin named Count Arthur de Pourtalès-Gorgier, but they were together in London during October 1875.
 Arthur was handsome, about Marie's age and a "gentleman of the old school in all respects."

 Arthur's deceased first wife was Jenny Holladay, daughter of the transportation tycoon Ben Holladay.
 Marie had known Jenny and her sister Polly (also known as "Cassandra") back at the Academy of the Sacred Heart in Manhattan.
 Maria de Pourtalès-Gorgier was the only child from the first marriage.
 Marie formed a strong attachment with her stepdaughter Maria.

 Arthur and Marie married in a London church on 4 November 1875.
 Marie put her rebelle life in Paris behind her and was a faithful world-traveling diplomatic wife for the next thirty years.
 Her formal name was now Marie Adele de Beauvoir Boozier (as she claimed), Countess de Pourtalès-Gorgier.

 Arthur's next assignment was in Washington, D.C. and the couple immediately sailed for New York.
 Beecher, Marie's first husband, gave Marie permission to marry again.
-Arthur and Marie married for a second time in Baltimore on 2 May 1876, to be sure that the marriage was legally valid.
+Arthur and Marie married for a second time in Baltimore on 2 May 1876, in deference to Beecher.